There are many reasons that projects fail. Many challenges are rooted in team participation and engagement.

 A job is just a job, right?
 Your team just needs to help you implement what you know is going to work.
 That doesn’t sound fun at all!
 Not every idea is a great idea, but people like to be heard.

 If you just tell people what to do and immediately look for flaws in new ideas, after a while your team will feel burned out from a lack of change and a “not too exciting” office atmosphere.
 Their jobs have become too redundant and employees aren’t having fun.
 Remember how it felt to get working on the last idea you had?
 Well, that’s what your team needs, too.

 Allow your team to be more collaborative.
 Have a new business challenge?
 Let your team come up with ideas.
 That’s why you hired them in the first place, right?
 They’re pretty smart people.
 If they really can’t come up with any interesting solutions, you may have a larger problem and it will be helpful to figure that out now.

 Yes, projects need timelines.
 Deadlines for sub-tasks provide a useful frame of reference for checking in, moving things along and identifying new challenges that have popped up along the way.
-As a leader, you should let you team know when time is truly of the essence with completing work.
+As a leader, you should let your team know when time is truly the essence of completing work.

 However, unrealistic deadlines can instantly sap employee morale, leaving your team feeling like they are not accomplishing anything or that goals are not attainable.
 When people feel like they’re falling behind, they will withdraw and communicate less unless they feel empowered.